Fukuzawa Yukichi

-Fukuzawa Yukichi (福澤 諭吉; 10 January 1835 – 3 February 1901) was a Japanese author, educator, and philosopher.
-He is known for his efforts to introduce and promote Western ideas and institutions in Meiji Japan.
+Fukuzawa Yukichi (福澤 諭吉; 10 January 1835 – 3 February 1901) was a Japanese writer, educator, and philosopher who is regarded as one of the key figures of the Meiji era for his efforts to introduce and promote Western ideas and institutions in Japan.
+He was the founder of Keio Gijuku (the foundation of the modern Keio University) and the newspaper Jiji Shinpō.

 Born into a low-ranking samurai family, Fukuzawa became critical of the feudal class system of Tokugawa Japan.
 He studied Dutch (Rangaku) and later taught himself English, eventually becoming an official translator for the shogunate.
 He traveled abroad with the first Japanese mission to the United States in 1860 and the first mission to Europe in 1862.
+These experiences convinced him that Japan needed to adopt not only Western technology but also its social, economic, and political institutions to achieve national strength and equality.

 After the Meiji Restoration of 1868, Fukuzawa became a leading promoter of the Bunmei-kaika (Civilization and Enlightenment) movement.
 He declined all government positions, choosing to remain an independent educator and writer.
-His writings, including the bestsellers Seiyō Jijō (Conditions in the West) and Gakumon no Susume (An Encouragement of Learning), explained Western civilization and advocated for social change.
+His prolific writings, including the bestsellers Seiyō Jijō (Conditions in the West) and Gakumon no Susume (An Encouragement of Learning), explained Western civilization and advocated for social change.
 In Gakumon no Susume, he famously wrote, "Heaven never created a man above another nor a man below another," arguing that social status was determined by education and practical knowledge (jitsugaku).
-He founded Keio Gijuku and the newspaper Jiji Shinpō.

 Fukuzawa's views on foreign policy evolved from idealism to a pragmatic acceptance of Social Darwinism, arguing that military strength was essential for national survival.
 In his influential 1885 editorial "Datsu-A Ron" ("Leaving Asia"), he advocated for Japan to align itself with the "civilized" nations of the West and distance itself from its "hopelessly backward" Asian neighbors.
 He became a strong supporter of the First Sino-Japanese War.
+Fukuzawa's legacy is immense but complex; he is revered for his foundational contributions to Japan's modernization, education, and the promotion of individual liberty, while his later embrace of nationalism and imperialism remains a subject of debate.
 His portrait appeared on the 10,000 yen note from 1984 to 2024.